Welcome to AJS

 It is Jewish meditation par excellence.
 However, many people experience it as dry recitation of prayers, whose words and forms feel foreign and hard to connect to.

-This course offers an entryway into Tefillah as it is meant to be - an experiential practice of relating to the Divine, that engages the body, heart, mind and soul.
+This course offers an entryway into Tefillah as it is meant to be - an embodied meditative practice of relating to the Divine.

-Drawing from the full range of Biblical, Rabbinic, Kabbalistic and Chassidic sources, this course provides an in-depth exploration of Kavanah - the states of mind, heart and body that form the basis for Tefillah - and offers practical guidance for engaging in Tefillah as a meditative, embodied practice.
+Drawing from the full range of Biblical, Rabbinic, Kabbalistic and Chassidic sources, this course provides an in-depth exploration of Kavanah - the states of mind, heart and body that form the basis for Tefillah - and offers practical guidance for engaging in Tefillah as a meditative practice.

 Rabbi Daniel Silverstein